laboon/ebook/text/98_glossary_of_terms.md

 __DRY__: Don't Repeat Yourself.
 A tenet of writing good, testable code which states that code should not be repeated, for example by having two different methods which do the same thing, or copy/pasting code from one part of the codebase to another instead of making it into a callable method.

+__Dumb monkey__: A __stochastic testing__ method in which random data is sent in to a system.

 __Dynamic testing__: Testing the system by executing it.
 Examples would be unit testing or black-box testing.

 __Edge case__: A test case for functionality of a system which can be expected to happen, but will be rare and may require special work to handle appropriately from a development point of view.
 For example, when testing a calculator, an edge case might be ensuring that trying to divide by zero provides a correct error message.

-__Efficiency-based performance__: Performance on metrics related to the efficiency of use of the computational resources available to the system.
+__Efficiency-oriented indicator__: A performance metric related to the efficiency of use of the computational resources available to the system.

 __Enhancement__: A requested modification or additional functionality which was not originally specified in the requirements.